 Momos

-- Add in your cabbage and paneer and sauté for a couple of minutes so that the veggies start to wilt.
+- Add paneer and cabbage: Stir in the cabbage and paneer and cook for a few minutes until the vegetables begin to wilt.

 Chutney

-- Let the mixture cool and transfer it to a food processor and blend into a fine paste.
+- Blend the chutney: Cool the mixture and blend into a smooth paste.